jrmillerwork/Calculator/README.md

 The Operation enum might have been changed for each new operation, although that would have detracted from the elegance of the approach since each dynamically added Operation would have required a code change, but dispensing with the enum could have been considered.

-In the interest of time and simplicity, the previously describe approach was taken.
+In the interest of time and simplicity, the previously described approach was taken.

 ## Installation